 P2602.1.1 Individual water supply: Where a potable public water supply is not available,

 individual sources of potable water supply shall be utilized.

-P2602.1.2 Availability: A potable public water supply system shall be considered
+P2602.1.2 Availability: A potable public water supply system shall be considered available to a

 building when any portion of the property is located within two hundred twenty-five (225) feet of